Exhibit at Modern Fuel

 -Number and title each file (digital still); the number must appear before the title so that the order of the images will correspond to the image list, example: 001RedPainting.jpg.

--Do not submit images embedded in the following programs or formats: iphoto, Powerpoint.
+-Do not submit images through WeTransfer or Dropbox, or embedded in iphoto or Powerpoint.

 If you are submitting a combination of images and time-based work, subtract one digital still for every 2 minutes of time-based work submitted.